 Applications of fermentation were started from ancient times.
 People had been taking the advantages of fermentation to produce cheese or wine since 7000 BC.
 Luis Pasteur was the first person who discovered fermentation is caused by living organisms in 1857.

 Uses of fermentation in our everyday life benefit us in a wide range.
 Ten applications of fermentation are given below.
+Here is the answer why is fermentation important or what is the application or importance of fermentation technology?

 1. In Alcoholic beverage(brewing):